Quantum Circuit Evolution on NISQ Devices: Algorithm Outline

 \section{Algorithm Outline}

-In this Section we discuss the details of our proposed NEAT-like procedure, operating on quantum circuits instead of neural network graphs: in particular, we define the required set of gates and the building blocks of the architecture.
-The set of possible circuits $\mathcal{U}$ should at least hypothetically be the entire unitary group over the chosen number of qubits.
-This feat is easily attainable by giving the algorithm access to a universal set of gates \cite{Nielsen2010}.
-Using an evolutionary algorithm we attempt to find a circuit $U_c \in \mathcal{U}$, which performs best with respect to some cost function $f$.
-Every circuit $U_c$ is a product of unitary matrices such that $U_c = \prod_i U_i$, each of which is defined by generator and a parameter pair ($g_i, \theta_i$), i.e.
+Motivated by the NEAT procedure, our method operates on quantum gate circuits instead of neural network structures and is therefore named \emph{QNEAT} algorithm.
+In particular, we define the required set of gates and the building blocks of the architecture.
+Possible solution circuits $\mathcal{U}$ should at least hypothetically be able to lay somewhere in the entire unitary group over the chosen number of qubits.
+This is attainable by giving the algorithm access to a universal set of gates \cite{Nielsen2010}.
+Evolutionary optimization allows us to find a circuit $\bC \in \mathcal{U}$ that approximates the best possible circuit with respect to some cost function $f$.
+The gates we consider are rotation gates